What’s possible if you were the best and most fearless version of the engineering leader you could be?

 Few people talk about imposter syndrome publicly, particularly at higher rungs of the career ladder.
 There’s good reason — you want to appear confident to your team and organization.
 But failing to ask for help can also hold us back.

-One CTO even reached out to me, saying, “It’s been a very difficult last 2 years as I fight the feeling that I’m a fraud.
+One CTO even told me, “It’s been a very difficult last 2 years as I fight the feeling that I’m a fraud.
 I live in constant fear of it being found out.”